 The second aim was to identify key opportunities within the workflow for providing clinical decision support.
-So for that, one would obtain stakeholder input about how a clinical work [unintelligible 30:20] PACTs would use the dashboard. identify those with effective practices and come up with a list of several practice examples where the dashboard was used effectively.
+So for that, one would obtain stakeholder input about how a clinical work, the PACTs would use the dashboard, identify those with effective practices, and come up with a list of several practice examples where the dashboard was used effectively.

-The third aim was to establish then a continuous quality improvement cycles for providing clinical decision support so then taking that data that we [unintelligible 30:46] to, fine-tuning that presentation of the decision support to fit within the clinical workflow.
-Then you go and give clinical stakeholders satisfaction Are the PACTs using it?
+The third aim was to establish then continuous quality improvement cycles for providing clinical decision support, so then taking that data that we [unintelligible 30:46] to, fine tuning that presentation of the decision support to fit within the clinical workflow.
+Then you go and get clinical stakeholder satisfaction.
+Are the PACTs using it?
 Is it helpful?
-Evaluate their assessment and usefulness and then repeat until we get something we think is working well from all stakeholders’ views.
+Evaluate their assessment and usefulness and then repeat until we get something that we think is working well from all stakeholders’ views.

-The conceptual model if you will, for primary, using this for primary care teams is that one, say in the upper left there’s a panel of patients at any facility.
+The conceptual model, if you will, for primary, using this for primary care teams is that one, say in the upper left there’s a panel of patients at any facility.
 This data is then captured in the warehouse.
-One can develop quality indicators and performance and quality indicators for different PACT teams that can then be monit, then the dashboard can be created.
+One can develop quality indicators and performance and quality indicators for different PACT teams that can then be, then the dashboard can be created.
 This will be then monitored by someone on the PACT team.
-When they go to it the clinical decision support pops up with a recommendation for whoever is managing that.
+When they go to it, the clinical decision support pops up with a recommendation for whoever is managing that.
 If things are, a PCP is required to be involved then they could be at that point.
-So it would involve the whole care team, a PACT team and not just requiring say the physician to go look at this.
+So it would involve the whole care team, a PACT team, and not just requiring, say, the physician to go look at this.

-The idea is that the PBM clinical dashboard contains information for the PACTs to monitor performance for chronic care and then flag those patients whose clinical data are not meeting the performance measure targets.
+The idea is that the PBM clinical dashboard contains information for the PACTs to monitor performance for chronic care and then flags those patients whose clinical data are not meeting the performance measure targets.
 The support system would have patient-specific recommendations.
-So not just say, oh well for heart failure beta blockers are good.
-It would know that this person was not on a beta blocker and it would know that they did not have potential contraindications and could be much more specific for that patient. and then combine those in such a way the patient’s data that don’t meet the target and we can show recommendations about what to do next.
+So not just say, oh, well, for heart failure beta blockers are good.
+It would know that this person was not on a beta blocker and it would know that they did not have potential contraindications and could be much more specific for that patient and then combine those in such a way the patient’s data that don’t meet the target and we can show recommendations about what to do next.

 So I think it’s important to recognize that health information technology is rarely adopted in isolation.
 The adoption could be highly variable.
 One facility may like it, another may not.
 And that using this should be part of an overall quality improvement program as opposed to a single isolated process.

 And this is some work by Berg and others just showing how clinical decision support has to really fit in with so many different things, not just having the IT capability and the lab data, that somehow you have to work with the data managers, the clinical champion, potentially there’s researchers wanting to evaluate this.
-There’s maybe some security issues that have to be involved. so all of these things have to be considered you know privacy issues as well.
+There’s maybe some security issues that have to be involved, so all of these things have to be considered, privacy issues as well.